corefan/xenko-docs/manual/graphics/rendering-pipeline/render-stages.md

 > [!Note]
 > Render stages don't define the rendering order.
 The rendering order is controlled by the [graphics compositor](../graphics-compositor/index.md).

-## Effect slot
+## Effect slots

-Some stages are usually exclusive: an object is either in the `Opaque` stage or the `Transparent` stage, not both.
-For this reason, each render stage has an @'SiliconStudio.Xenko.Rendering.RenderStage.EffectSlotName'.
-If several render stages share the same effect slot, they share the same effect instance.
+**Effect slots** determine which [effect/shader](../effects-and-shaders/index.md) a render stage uses.
+You choose the effect slot with @'SiliconStudio.Xenko.Rendering.RenderStage.EffectSlotName'.

+If multiple render stages exclusively render different objects, the stages can share the same effect slot.
+For example, as the opaque stage only renders opaque objects and the transparent stage only renders transparent objects, both stages can use the main effect slot.

+If they render any of the same objects, they can't share effect slots.
+This is why, for example, we typically render opaque meshes with the main effect slot, then render opaque meshes again with the shadow caster effect slot to create shadows.

 A typical setup of render stages:

 | Render stage     | Effect slot
 | ---------------- | ------------
 | Opaque           | Main
 | Transparent      | Main
 | UI               | Main
-| ShadowCaster     | ShadowCaster
+| Shadow caster    | Shadow caster

 ## Sort objects in a render stage

 @'SiliconStudio.Xenko.Rendering.RenderStage.SortMode' defines how Xenko sorts objects in that render stage.
 Xenko comes with several @'SiliconStudio.Xenko.Rendering.SortMode' implementations, such as:

-- @'SiliconStudio.Xenko.Rendering.FrontToBackSortMode', which renders objects from front to back with limited precision, and tries to avoid state changes in the same depth range of objects (useful for opaque and shadow casters)
+- @'SiliconStudio.Xenko.Rendering.FrontToBackSortMode', which renders objects from front to back with limited precision, and tries to avoid state changes in the same depth range of objects (useful for opaque objects and shadows)
 - @'SiliconStudio.Xenko.Rendering.BackToFrontSortMode', which renders objects strictly from back to front (useful for transparent objects)
 - @'SiliconStudio.Xenko.Rendering.StateChangeSortMode', which tries to reduce state changes